-If computer vision techniques can be used to tackle acoustic tasks, it is in part because sound can be represented as time-frequency images such as spectrograms.
-They describe content such that vocalisations appear as patterns with identifiable shapes, in a way similarly to our hearing system which processes sound via frequency decomposition with the cochlea.
-We will therefore first go through the SOTA in image pattern recognition before applying these methods to our acoustic tasks.
+If computer vision techniques can be used to tackle acoustic tasks, it is in part because sound can be represented as time-frequency images (spectrograms for instance).
+They describe content such that vocalisations appear as patterns with identifiable shapes for instance1.
+We will therefore first go through the state of the art in image pattern recognition before applying similar methods to our acoustic tasks.
 This is obviously not an exhaustive review of deep neural networks, but rather an overview of the key elements used in this thesis to build detection and classification systems.